Southwest Virtual is founded in October 1999 by Nick Warren

 "Stormchasers" becomes a regular event, flown on VATSIM, seeking out weather that most pilots prefer to avoid.

-The first version of the operations system is released by Michael Dugas, introducing a database driven system to manage pilots, file PIREPs, and automate other operations of Southwest Virtual.
+The first version of the operations system is released, introducing a database driven system to manage the pilot roster, file PIREPs, and automate other operations of Southwest Virtual.

 Southwest Virtual partners with ATA Virtual as a codeshare partner.